 The traditional 12 days of Christmas run from 25 December to 5 January, a period that has been good to Manchester United over the years.

-This season will hopefully be no exception as the Reds contest four league and cup matches in just 10 days, hosting Newcastle and West Brom before travelling to Wigan and West Ham in the New Year.
-In light of this, we've studied the archives to recall the first six of a dozen Yuletide fixtures...
+This season will hopefully be no exception as the Reds contest four matches in 10 days, hosting Newcastle and West Brom before travelling to Wigan and West Ham in the New Year.
+In the final instalment of a two-part feature, we've trawled though the archives to recall a dozen classic Yuletide fixtures...